tonypags/resume/A-Pagliaro-Resume.md

 <br>

 ## Accomplishments
+* Took on ownership of previous developer's codebase and task enviroment to provide immidiate bug fixes, feature requests, change support, and spearhead an environment migration initiative.
 * Architect and deploy a new Remote Monitoring and Management solution, requiring migration from existing platform with zero downtime for 200+ global customers with 10,000 endpoints.
 * Developed toolset and scripts to ingest scheduling, contact, and configuration data from CRM, PSA and RMM platforms, automating email reminders and notifications in a scalable way, saving 15-20 man-hours weekly, and adding features for time zone support, and auto-correcting bad data using cross references.
 * Engineered MS 365 and Windows 10 version QA integrations for RMM using PowerShell and SQL, creating a web scraper for real time version info where no API was available.